nishant-jain-94/wait-for-it/README.md

     ```
     // If you know the url of the service.
     // For Example: bolt://172.23.238.135

     mongodb://172.23.238.135

     // If host and port are present as the environment variable.
-    // Replace <HOST> and <PORT> with the environment variable.
+MONGO_HOST and MONGO_PORT are the environmental variables here

     $MONGO_HOST:$MONGO_PORT

     ```